-Natural drainage systems occur throughout Cross Creek Ranch and should not be obstructed.
+Natural drainage systems occur throughout Cross Creek Ranch and must not be obstructed.
 Improvements shall be sited to avoid these washes, although they can be sited at the edge of such a wash.
-Walls or other Improvements designed to bridge washes without obstructing 100-year storm flows will be considered by the ARC, subject to any applicable approval by governmental agencies.
+Walls or other designed to bridge washes without obstructing 100-year storm flows will be considered by the ARC, subject to any applicable approval by governmental agencies.
+Lot Owners should also reference the Flood Control Notes on the cover sheet of the Plat on record with Yavapai County for additional conditions and restrictions.